PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_workflow.rst

           :width: 800

     Continuing the workflow, you should see the validation output.
-Verify this output using the validation skillet testing found in :ref:`the Validation Tutorial<Push to Github and Test in panHandler>`.
+Verify this output using the validation skillet testing found in :ref:`the Validation Tutorial<Push to GitHub and Test in panHandler>`.
 In addition, you can find more resources in the PanHandler documentation for `Creating and Debugging Validation Skillets`_.

         .. image:: /images/workflow_tutorial/validation_output.png